Hpn4/TinyX/tinyX/srvc-search/README.md

 # Service: `srvc-search`
 ## Description
-This service is used by a user to search for created posts by using a text phrase and/or a list of hashtags that were not posted by blocked users.
+The `repo-search` service can be used to search for created posts by using a text phrase and/or a list of hashtags.

 ## Exposure
 **This service is exposed externally.**